gekkowrld/java/README.md

 # Java Project Repository

 Welcome to the Java Project Repository!
-This repository serves as a collection of my Java projects as I learn and explore the language.
-Feel free to browse through the projects and contribute if you'd like.
+This repository serves as a collection of my Java projects and random codes as I learn and explore the language.
+Feel free to browse through the files and contribute if you'd like.
 Your contributions, feedback, and suggestions are greatly appreciated!

 ## Contributing